shunk031/shunk031.github.io/content/_index.md

             - Taught lectures on image-generating AI at Coloso, an online education service
             - The lectures can be found at the following URL: https://bit.ly/KitadaXColosoJP1

-        - title: Teaching Assistant for Deep Learning Hands-On Training Lab
+        - title: Teaching Assistant / Mentor
           company: NVIDIA Japan
           company_url: 'https://www.nvidia.com/ja-jp/'
           date_start: '2016-01-01'